Everspace/Excellent-Homebrew-Approach/content/Artifacts/Accessory/Handwerksring/Distance Shifting Arete.md

 ---
-title: Distance Shifting Arete
-category: Handwerksring
 essence: 1
 cost: 2m
-type: Simple
 keywords:
   - Resonant
 charms_needed:
   - Craftsman Need no Tools
 ---

 The solar forms chains out of material at hand, flinging them towards a hapless foe who thought that they were beyond the reach of the exalted.